HenrivantSant/swift-docs/docs/security/authentication.md

 ```

 ## Fetching the Token or User in Service
 By injecting the `Swift\Security\Security` class you will be able to fetch the Token, User and Passport in any Service.
-Note that it's not possible to inject those direct as those are not available yet a Container Compilation time.
+Note that it's not possible to inject those directly as these are not available yet at Container Compilation time.

 ## Fetching the Token or User in Controller
 A Controller is by default already provided with the Security class through `$this->security`.
 However there's some handy shortcuts:
-- `$this->getSecurityToken()`
+- `$this->getSecurityToken()` // The authenticated token
-- `$this->getCurrentUser()`
+- `$this->getCurrentUser()` // The currently authenticated user (or NullUser)

 There is no shortcut for the Passport as this is mainly relevant during Authentication before a token has been granted.